dhughes/syncify/README.md

 Assuming that line item 42's product is a `DigitalProduct`, this example would have synced the `LineItem` and its `DigitalProduct` and nothing else.

-The `Syncer::PolymorphicAssociation` is saying that, for the `LineItem`'s `product` polymorphic association, when the product is a `DigitalProduct`, sync it with the specified associations (in this case none).
+The `Syncify::PolymorphicAssociation` is saying that, for the `LineItem`'s `product` polymorphic association, when the product is a `DigitalProduct`, sync it with the specified associations (in this case none).
 When the product is a `PhysicalProduct`, sync it with the specified associations (again, none in this case).

 Now let's say that we want to sync a specific `Customer` and all of their invoices and the related products.
 IE: the whole kit and caboodle.
 Here's how you can do it: